 The draft charging schedule is the second Council consultation in preparing a CIL charge in the borough.
 It has taken account of all comments received in response to the Preliminary Draft Charging Schedule and further work on viability.

-Following the consultation on the draft charging schedule, the Council is reviewing the comments received and currently anticipates submitting its proposals for independent examination in the Spring of 2018.
-The examination is likely to take place in the summer and, if the Charge is approved, will become operational this autumn.
+Following two rounds of consultation in 2017 on the proposed charges for CIL in Cheshire East, the Council is finalising its review of the comments received and currently anticipates submitting its proposals for independent examination in June 2018.
+The examination is likely to take place in the September and, if the CIL charge is approved, will become operational before the end of the year.

 Cheshire East and the Community Infrastructure Levy charge